JamesWoolfenden/terraform-by-example/docs/lesson5.md

   If you're not using a SAS product this is best option.
   <https://github.com/JamesWoolfenden/terraform-aws-teamcity>

-Im sure there are other good SAS CI tools available e.g. Codefresh, I could easily do a list of tools to avoid.
+I'm sure there are other good SAS CI tools available e.g. Codefresh, I could easily do a list of tools to avoid.

+You seem to have fog

 ## IDE